 Think you’d be a great fit?
 Fill out the form!

 Participants in the Academic Showcase will also have the opportunity to participate in the University Lightning Round, which is a presentation held in front of a panel of judges and live audience.
+Details forthcoming.